 It took us about three hours to walk from the station area to Kurosuke’s house including break and play times.
 It took us longer coming back as we intentionally took our time and mucked around a bit to make it easier on the kids.
 During the hike we explored three of the Totoro Woods, numbers three, one and eleven and passed the Totoro shaped tree.
 There are temples and shrines along the route as well as lots of natural beauty.
 You can see some of the places we chose to stop on the Google MyMap shown above.
 There were another of couple places, such as a wading river near Mikajima Inari shrine, that we explored, but they don’t show up on Google Maps and it is very hard to pin point them.

 Our goal and turn around point was the Kurosoke House.
 Much to our disappointment, Kurosuke’s house and the Chakouba, a workshop from around the end of the Meiji period, were closed.
 They have the area sealed off with a rope and you could in theory still enter the courtyard, but we didn’t want to disrespect the Japanese way of things.
 At least we have an excuse to go back and do a similar hike again.
+(Update 2018: Which we did and you can read about here.)
 You can’t see much from the perimeter of the grounds, except for the Totoro bus stop, so if you would like to avoid ending up in the same position as we did I advise you visit on one of the three days the grounds are open:

 Tonari No Totoro’s Kurosuke House Details

 On a subsequent visit we did get to go into the Kurosuke house and grounds.
 And it was wonderful!